sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_06_row_level_security/embedding_06_row_level_security.md

 The Parent application must pass an embed `mode` argument of `userbacked`.

-To implement this feature, you must have minimum Can Edit access on the individual dataset.
+To implement this feature, you must have minimum `Can edit` access on the individual dataset.

 The workflow (as shown below) is very straightforward and yet flexible to allow only the data that is appropriate for the user to be shown, based on one or more UAs.
 How you decide to filter the data is up to your organization's roles/rules.